Repaying your student loan

 If you have student finance from England and Wales, Plan 2 loans will be cancelled after 30 years.

-In addition, Welsh students are able to apply for a single, partial cancellation of £1,500 off the balance of their maintenance loan.
+In addition, Welsh students may be able to apply for a single, partial cancellation of £1,500 off the balance of their maintenance loan.
 This is subject to the ongoing agreement of the National Assembly of Wales.

 The loan will also be cancelled if you become disabled and permanently unable to work, or if you die.